reTHINK-project/dev-participate/README.md

 *.well-known/runtime*

 This folder contains runtime distribution files.
 They are served along with the application and you need to keep them updated.
+**This path is not definitive.
+The definitive path has to be agreed but we are using this one definitively.**

 *resources/descriptors*